-In many developing countries, poor hygiene results in diarrhoea, pneumonia and skin infections.
+In many developing countries, poor hygiene results in diarrhea, pneumonia, and skin infections.
 Even without coronavirus, around 3.5 million children die in these countries every year.
 The effect that hand-washing with soap has on children's health has been documented in a study with some impressive figures, which are also interesting for developed countries in these times of coronavirus.

-However, remarkable successes have also been recorded in industrialised nations.
-Studies in childcare facilities in Canada, America and Australia** showed that respiratory diseases and flu-like infections fell by as much as 32%** as a result of people washing their hands thoroughly.
+However, remarkable successes have also been recorded in industrialized nations.
+Studies in childcare facilities in Canada, America, and Australia** showed that respiratory diseases and flu-like infections fell by as much as 32%** as a result of people washing their hands thoroughly.

-If alcohol-based sanitisers are also used in public institutions, the result can be improved even further***:
+If alcohol-based sanitizers are also used in public institutions, the result can be improved even further***: